 Dr. Gieringer has 2 boys, ages 5 and 8, and he enjoys spending time with his family.
 Once he gained entrance into this program, he officially retired from Arena and Minor League football, a sport he loved playing for over 20 years.

 Doug Goldstein, PT, DPT, OCS - Dr. Goldstein graduated in 2011 from the University of Colorado School of Medicine – Physical Therapy Program with his doctorate in physical therapy.
-Following graduation Dr. Goldstein enrolled in an 18-month orthopedic residency program.
-During this time he has worked in an outpatient orthopedic clinic in the south Denver region where he was recently named the Clinician of the Quarter for the state of Colorado.
-In addition to these devotions Dr. Goldstein managed two local high schools by overseeing their athletic training staff and being the lead medical consultant for Transformation Camp by Bill Phillips.
+Following graduation Dr. Goldstein enrolled in an 18-month orthopaedic residency program.
+During this time he worked in an outpatient orthopaedic clinic in the south Denver region where he was named the Clinician of the Quarter for the state of Colorado.
+In addition to these devotions Dr. Goldstein manages two local high schools by overseeing their athletic training staff and being the lead medical consultant for Transformation Camp by Bill Phillips.

 Dr. Goldstein enjoys multiple extracurricular activities that include skiing, fly fishing, basketball, golf, and general fitness.
 He is excited about the Fellowship program through Regis University so he cam improve his clinical skills and knowledge.

 Travis Gunderson, PT, DPT, OCS - Dr. Gunderson received his Doctor of Physical Therapy degree from Regis University in 2010.
 In 2011 he completed residency training in orthopaedic physical therapy at the University of Wisconsin Hospital and Clinics and Meriter Hospital in Madison, WI.
 He is a member of the Minnesota Chapter of the APTA, and well as the Orthopaedic Section.